 EET 270 Robotic Systems\\

-3 cr.
-3Lec. hrs./ week
+3Lec. hrs./ week Sem: as needed

 This course is designed to introduce the concepts of servo control systems and automation systems used in robotic control systems.
 The student will learn to program the Mitsubishi RV-M2 Robots.